paulanthonywilson/furlough/_posts/2023-03-24-elixir-mock-stub--fake-testing-seams-a-modest-proposal.md

   end
 ```

-You may not like the look of this but please bear with me.
+You may not be attracted by that, but please bear with me.
 You may, at least, learn something surprising about feline collar bones.
-I don't believe the thing about Newton, though.
+(I don't believe the thing about Newton, though.)

 ### The usual approach